GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

     sleep-inducing blue in PowerPoint presentations).
-A more surprising effect of anti-aliasing is that the seams between tiles that make up the land mask when using :doc:`pscoast` will become visible.
+A more surprising effect of anti-aliasing is that the seams between tiles that make up the land mask when using
+    :doc:`coast` will become visible.
 The
     anti-aliasing somehow decides to blur the edges of all polygons, even when they are seamlessly connected to other polygons.